FutureMarkRwanda/BA_Notes/Networking/Wireless_Network_Configuration_Notes.md

 | Incorrect IP Config  | No internet access            | Check DHCP or static IP settings      |
 | Hidden SSID          | Network not visible           | Manually enter SSID on client         |

-Scenario: An admin finds weak Wi-Fi in a meeting room.
+An admin finds weak Wi-Fi in a meeting room.
 A site survey reveals 2.4 GHz interference.
 Switching to 5 GHz channel 36 improves performance.

 ---